Management Buyout (MBO) Guide: How it Works

 This is the DealRoom guide to Management Buyouts (MBOs).

-A Management Buyout is the majority or complete takeover of a company by a single member or all of its management.
 In theory, this form of acquisition should provide the company with continuity of operations, and tends to be one of the preferred forms of takeover of customers, suppliers, and employees.

 As mentioned in the introduction, it is also bound to experience a growth surge in the years ahead as the Baby Boomer generation looks to divest their assets.